dimasadryantos/workmotion/README.md

 ```

-##  🦾 here are step by step to Start test the application :
+##  🦾 Here are step by step to Start test the application :
 ```
-1.Run 'docker compose up' in directory where docker-compose.yaml file located 2.Run mvn install -DskipTests (without test)
+1.Run 'docker compose up' in directory where docker-compose.yaml file located

+2.Run mvn install -DskipTests (without test)

-3.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar 4.there are two way to test the end point first using postman and using integration test that i have provided
+3.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar

+4.there are two way to test the endpoints first using postman and using integration test that i have provided
 ```

 ## 🏗 Here are some API you need to test :